melakakini/appernetic-hugo-project/content/post/success-almost.md

 Take note that this post's header is in yaml while all the earlier ones were in toml

 Why should one go for such hard was to publish when there's free wix website builders with tons of free pictures?
 Why do I struggle to put up plain pages?
 Is it worth it?

+How did I change the front matter from TOML to yaml??